 Caudal Steroid Injection

 This outpatient procedure is an injection of a steroid-anesthetic medication.
 The medication can reduce swelling and inflammation of irritated spinal nerves.
 This procedure is performed to relieve pain in the lower back and pain that radiates from the back to the legs.
-The injection takes only a few minutes to complete.
+The caudal steroid injection in Knoxville, TN pain clinic takes only a few minutes to complete.

 In preparation for the procedure, the patient lies face down.
 A cushion is placed under the abdomen to elevate the sacrum.